 - Excel spreadsheets and text files

-Apart from looking at specific parts of the model, one could also observe the production process, at a high level of perspective, to make operational and strategic plans.
-At both levels, it was possible to set parameters and run various experiments to perform the model’s optimization.
-Dashboards showed statistical data in order to visualize the changes in the system.
+Apart from looking at specific parts of the model, it was also possible to observe the production process, at a high level, to make operational and strategic plans.
+At both levels, it was possible to set parameters and run various experiments to perform optimization.
+Dashboards showed statistical data to visualize changes in the system.

 Output data accounted for:

 - Number of pads and wells per pad

 - Product quality